-The SLD assessment components address the DSM-5 (APS, 2013) criteria for a Specific Learning Disorder and the results are accepted by all the various education organisations in Western Australia.
-The ADHD assessment components provide the Medical Specialist (e.g., Paediatrician, Psychiatrist) with assessment data to complement their clinical opinion when addressing the Department of Health/Stimulant Committee requirements for ADHD.
+The assessment components address the DSM-5 (APS, 2013) criteria for a Specific Learning Disorder and the results are accepted by all the various education organisations in Western Australia.

 BRIEF BIOGRAPHY OF THE AUTHOR

 Dr Shane Langsford is a highly qualified and very experienced psychologist who has conducted more than 4000 child and adult assessments since establishing Psychological & Educational Consultancy Services in 1999.